Three Ingredient {SUPER Easy!} Strawberry Freezer Jam Recipe

 Let them sit at room temperature for 24 hours, then you can freeze them.

-I plan to bring them to cook outs and Fourth of July parties throughout the summer as gifts to the hostess – maybe with some yummy bread on the side.
+When I make this jam, I bring a jar to cook outs and Fourth of July parties throughout the summer as gifts to the hostess (with some fresh sourdough bread on the side).

 Have you tried homemade strawberry jam?
 I had no idea it was so easy!